mredem96/allInOneRepository-codeAlmostEverySingleDay/README.md

-# code Almost Every Single Day
+# Code Almost Every Single Day

 code almost every single day until becoming fully proficient on software engineering

-just dropping random pieces of code, and making sense of them as libraries and frameworks.
+if I manage to do so, making sense of them as libraries and frameworks, although that is secondary.

 current work in progress projects: